-Haynie is also the founder and Executive Director of Syracuse University’s Institute for Veterans & Military Families (IVMF), the nation’s first interdisciplinary institute created to inform and advance the policy, economic, and wellness concerns of the America’s veterans and families.
+In 2011, Haynie founded Syracuse University’s Institute for Veterans & Military Families (IVMF), the nation’s first interdisciplinary institute created to inform and advance the policy, economic, and wellness concerns of the America’s veterans and families.
 Today IVMF programs serve over 25,000 veterans annually, and the Institute is widely acknowledged as the nation’s leading academic voice related to issues impacting veterans and military-connected families.
 In 2013, Dr. Haynie’s efforts on behalf of veterans were the subject of a feature story by the CBS news magazine 60 Minutes, titled “Succeeding as Civilians.”

 Haynie is regarded as one of the world’s leading scholars related to entrepreneurial decision-making and strategy, and his research has been published in many of the world’s leading entrepreneurship and business journals.
 Dr. Haynie currently serves on the editorial review boards of the Journal of Business Venturing, the Strategic Entrepreneurship Journal, the Journal of Management Studies, and is an associate editor for the Journal of Military, Veteran and Family Health.
 Over the past decade, his academic work has consistently garnered significant federal, state, foundation, and philanthropic funding.

-Haynie earned a doctorate in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, and his MBA at the University of Oregon.
-Before beginning his academic career at Syracuse University, he served for 14 years as an officer in the United States Air Force.
+Haynie completed his PhD in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, his MBA at the University of Oregon, and his undergraduate degree in Political Science from the University of Delaware.
+Before beginning his academic career at Syracuse University, Haynie served for 14 years as an officer in the United States Air Force.